clam-sdx/tensor_parallel/README.md

 ## Flash Attention

 FlashAttention is only supported on CUDA 11.7 and above.

-If you run into trouble with `pip3 install flash-attn --no-build-isolation`, it might be that your system is not configured in a way that the compiler can find the necessary CUDA components through default paths.
+If you run into trouble retrying with `pip3 install flash-attn --no-build-isolation`, it might be that your system is not configured in a way that the compiler can find the necessary CUDA components through default paths.
 Try these:

 1. Make the version of cuda you see when doing `nvidia-smi -l` matche the version you see when doing `nvcc -V`